 - No online booking

 - 47 states including HI — does not operate in AK, WY and SD

 - Termites, Bed Bugs, Moths, Crickets, Fleas, Spiders, Ticks, Hornets, Roaches, Mice, Scorpions, Centipedes, Carpenter Ants, Earwigs, Silverfish, Mites, Beetles, Wheel Bug, Springtail, Mosquitos, Bird Control, Rodents

 Why we chose it: Orkin is our choice for the pest control company with the best trained employees because its pest experts are trained in a specialty facility with over 50 learning stations.

-Orkin’s service is backed by multiple guarantees, including a 30-day money-back and a satisfaction guarantee.
-This means that if you’re not satisfied with their service after 30 days you can request a refund.
-Additionally, if a re-infestation occurs they’ll treat the area again for free.
+Orkin’s services are backed by multiple guarantees, including a 30-day money-back and a satisfaction guarantee.
+If you’re not satisfied with their service after 30 days you can request a refund.
+Similarly, if a re-infestation occurs a technician will revisit your home and treat the area again for free.

 - 300 branches across the country (in 45 states and Washington D.C.)